durucrypto/bubblemaps-hackathon/README.md

   - Bubblemaps link
   - Dexscreener link
   - Contract address of the token or the pool
-  - Name of the token
+  - Token's ticker or name

 - The bot will gather data for the requested token and respond within a few seconds.